ERIC VAN BAARS

 Author

-EvB here!
-As many of you know, I worked in Busan, South Korea in 2014.
-I had the great fortune to teach musical theatre for Dong Seo University, direct the South Korean premier of Children of Eden, and direct a Korean play for the MAC international festival.
+I worked in Busan, South Korea in 2014.
+As part of a sabbatical, I had the great fortune to teach musical theatre for Dong Seo University, direct the South Korean premier of Children of Eden, and direct a Korean play for the MAC international festival.

 Here is where I chronicled many adventures and production photos.